-Dear Damsels is an online platform and yearly print publication sharing the words and stories of women.
+Dear Damsels is a publishing platform sharing the words and stories of women.

 Meet the team

-Bridie is a rambling writer and sometimes poet, and works as a content producer for a charity.
+Bridie works in content at a charity and writes sporadically.
 She shares her name with the Gaelic patron saint of fire and poetry and, conversely, a type of meat pie.
-She can be found earnestly tweeting @bridifer and less earnestly ‘gramming @bridifer.
+She can be found on Twitter and Instagram @bridifer.

-All above photography by Libby Earland / @libbyty
+All above photography by Libby Earland.
+Find her on Instagram @libbyearland